A number of patterns are driven by making systems modular, a concept that I read in Object-Oriented-Sofatware Construction some years ago.

-One of the most important pattern in a web application is called Model-View-Controller (MVC).
+Modules are abstractions to make software easier to write and to maintain, and ane of the most important pattern in application that faces users is called Model-View-Controller (MVC).
 A nice background discussion by Trygve Reenskaug (who discovered the MVC pattern in the 1970ies) can be found here, I will use the following definitions for MVC:

 - Model: All data items are representations of the real things; they make up the Model.